percona/pmm/docs/how-to/secure.md

   --restart always percona/pmm-server:2
 ```

+!!! note alert alert-primary ""
-> - The certificates must be owned by root.
+    - The certificates must be owned by root.
 You can do this with: `chown 0:0 /etc/pmm-certs/*`
->
-> - The mounted certificate directory (`/etc/pmm-certs` in this example) must contain the files `certificate.crt`, `certificate.key`, `ca-certs.pem` and `dhparam.pem`.
+    - The mounted certificate directory (`/etc/pmm-certs` in this example) must contain the files `certificate.crt`, `certificate.key`, `ca-certs.pem` and `dhparam.pem`.
->
-> - For SSL encryption, the container must publish on port 443 instead of 80.
+    - For SSL encryption, the container must publish on port 443 instead of 80.

 ### Copying certificates